Baldur's Gate (video game)

-Baldur's Gate is a role-playing video game that was developed by BioWare and published in 1998 by Interplay Entertainment.
+Baldur's Gate is a 1998 role-playing video game developed by BioWare and published by Interplay Entertainment.
 It is the first game in the Baldur's Gate series and takes place in the Forgotten Realms, a high fantasy campaign setting, using a modified version of the Advanced Dungeons & Dragons (AD&D) 2nd edition rules.
 It was the first game to use the Infinity Engine for its graphics, with Interplay using the engine for other Forgotten Realms-licensed games, including the Icewind Dale series and Planescape: Torment.
 The game's story focuses on a player-made character who travels across the Sword Coast alongside a party of companions.

 The game received critical acclaim and was credited for revitalizing computer role-playing games.
-An expansion pack was released titled Tales of the Sword Coast, as was a sequel, Baldur's Gate II: Shadows of Amn.
-An enhanced version of the Infinity Engine was later created as part of Beamdog's remake Baldur's Gate: Enhanced Edition, the first new release in the franchise in nearly nine years.
-The original Baldur's Gate continues to be referenced as a point of inspiration in many modern role-playing games, and is often cited as one of the best video games ever made.
-In 2023, Larian Studios released the third installment, Baldur's Gate 3.
+An expansion pack was released titled Tales of the Sword Coast, as were two sequels, Baldur's Gate II: Shadows of Amn (2000) and Baldur's Gate 3 (2023).
+An enhanced, remastered version of the Infinity Engine was later created as part of Beamdog's Baldur's Gate: Enhanced Edition, the first new release in the franchise in nearly nine years The original Baldur's Gate continues to be referenced as a point of inspiration in many modern role-playing games, and is often cited as one of the best video games ever made.